 Have your older students serve as Honorary Pages

 Students 12 years and older can spend a day serving as Honorary Pages in the House or Senate.
-These students receive a briefing on the legislative process, become oriented to the Capitol, and run errands for legislators.
-To serve in either the House or the Senate, contact your state representative or state senator.
-Let them know that you are a homeschooler who will be in Salem on March 21st as part of Home Education Week in Oregon and that you would like to serve as an Honorary Page.
+These students receive a briefing on the legislative process and Oregon's history, become oriented to the Capitol, and run errands for legislators.
+Visit the Oregon Legislature's Honorary Page website for details on how your student can sign up to be an honorary page.
+When making application, let them know that you are a homeschooler who will be in Salem on April 30th as part of Home Education Week in Oregon and that you would like to serve as an Honorary Page.
 These opportunities fill up fast, so contact your representative or senator soon.

 Have your student sing with the Statewide Homeschool Choir

 Homeschool choirs and individuals from around Oregon are invited to join together to provide musical entertainment for this year's rally on the Capitol steps.

 God Bless America